kubernetes/enhancements/keps/sig-node/2727-grpc-probe/README.md

 #### GA

-- Address feedback from beta usage
+- [X] Address feedback from beta usage
-- Validate that API is appropriate for users.
+- [X] Validate that API is appropriate for users.
 There are some potential tunables:
   - `User-Agent`
   - connect timeout
   - protocol (HTTP, QUIC)
-- Close on any remaining open issues & bugs
+- [ ] Close on any remaining open issues & bugs
+- [ ] Promote tests to conformance
+- [ ] Implement a stress test

 ### Upgrade / Downgrade Strategy